Current ministry location – Panama

-The following year, Sister Melinda joined the Pastoral Center in Marida, Yucatan, Mexico, where she was involved in catechetical work.
-She spent a year in Chiapas, Mexico, studying the dialect of the indigenous peoples.
-In 1971 Sister Melinda earned her B.A. in theology from Loyola University in Chicago.
 Returning to Guatemala, she served as a staff member in the Centro Apostalico in Huehuetenago.
 After 14 years serving in Central America, Sister Melinda was elected President of the Maryknoll Sisters Congregation, an office she held from 1978 to 1984.
-During this time, Sister Melinda received various honorary degrees, including the Doctor of Humane Letters, from Loyola University, Emmanuel College, Fordham University, Catholic University of America, Regis College, New School of Research, and Albertus Magnus College.
+During this time, Sister Melinda received various honorary degrees, including the Doctor of Humane Letters, from : Loyola University, Emmanuel College, Fordham University, Catholic University of America, Regis College, New School of Research, and Albertus Magnus College.

 Sister Melinda was assigned to the Vicariate of Darien, Panama, in 1985.
-There, she is engaged with a team of Maryknoll Sisters who live and work with Indians, African Americans and Mestizo settlers.
-The Sisters travel to 38 different communities instructing Delegates of the Word, catechists, teachers and young mothers.
-Their main objective is the formation of Ecclesial Basic Communities, small groups that pray and work for a more just and compassionate world.
+There, she was engaged with a team of Maryknoll Sisters who lived and worked with Indians, African Americans and Mestizo settlers.
+The Sisters traveled to 38 different communities instructing Delegates of the Word, catechists, teachers and young mothers.
+Their main objective was the formation of Ecclesial Basic Communities, small groups that prayed and worked for a more just and compassionate world.